amzn/app-platform/docs/scopes.md

 }
 ```

-!!! info

-    By default, the IO dispatcher is used for all launched jobs for the provided `CoroutineScope`.

-    In tests when using `Scope.buildTestScope()` or `runTestWithScope` the `backgroundScope` is from the `TestScope`
-    is used by default and added to `Scope` instance.

-Whenever a `CoroutineScope` is injected, a new child scope with its own `Job` is created.
-The prevents consumers
+Whenever a `CoroutineScope` is injected, a new child `CoroutineScope` with its own `Job` is created (the parent `Job`
-from accidentally tearing down all running coroutines when canceling an injected `CoroutineScope`.
+points to the shared `CoroutineScope` `Job`).
+The prevents consumers from accidentally tearing down all running
+coroutines when canceling an injected `CoroutineScope`.

 ```kotlin
 override fun onEnterScope(scope: Scope) {